yusufardapeker/time-tracking-dashboard/README.md

 - `git clone https://github.com/yusufardapeker/time-tracking-dashboard.git`

-- Paste this code to navigate into the project `cd chat-app-css-illustration`
+- Paste this code to navigate into the project `cd time-tracking-dashboard`

 - Use _Live Server_ extension for running the site with your browser if you use Visual Studio Code.